Domašínsky meander is the counterpart to the American Horseshoe Bend

 Domašínsky meander is the largest natural creation of Malá Fatra with an area of about 80.37 ha.
 This phenomenon is very rare in this area.

 The river did not win over Domašín Hill (575 m), which stood Váh in the road and forced it to flow in an arc.

 Margita and Besna

-In the past, two rocks stood at the top of the meander: Margita and Besná, which posed a danger to many rafts and claimed several lives.
+In the past, two rocks stood at the top of the meander: Margita and Besná.
+Both posed a danger to many rafts and claimed several lives.
 In 1938, they were shot off and the material was used to build a railway line.